 - Complex carbohydrates (carbs having a long chain of sugar molecules that takes the body longer to break, supply long-lasting energy, and make you feel satiated for longer) like whole grains, pulses, vegetables, fruits, brown bread, brown rice, etc. Eat 1 to 2 grams of carbs per kg of body weight to maintain energy level as well as lower-fat gain.

 - High protein foods like chicken, fish, egg, meat, prawn, cottage cheese (paneer), soybean, milk products, etc. are great to have in your food.
-Eat approx 2 grams of protein per kg of body weight to maintain healthy muscle mass which helps burning fats rapidly.
+Eat approx 2 grams of protein per kg of body weight to maintain healthy muscle mass which helps burn fats rapidly.

 - Healthy fats like monosaturated and polyunsaturated fats are good for your blood, muscles, bones, and energy consumption of your body.
 Foods like ghee, curd, egg yolk, cheese, fresh cream, dry fruits, chia seeds, pumpkin seeds, etc are very effective in maintaining a healthy weight.